Face tattoo: Cordillerans

 Among the various Cordilleran (Igorot) peoples of the northern Philippines, facial tattoos indicated that a warrior belonged to the highest rank.

 Among the Kalinga people, pregnant women were also tattooed with small x-shaped marks on the forehead, cheeks, and the tip of the nose to protect them and the unborn child from the vengeful spirits of slain enemies.

 Inuit and Alaskan and Canadian Natives

 Facial tattoos were practiced among Inuit women, but this practice was suppressed by missionaries.
 Yidįįłtoo are the traditional face tattoos of the Hän Gwich’in, who are indigenous to Alaska and Canada.
 Kakiniit and Tavlugun are other examples.

 In the 21st century, there was a revival of traditional facial tattooing among Indigenous Arctic women.
 Quannah Chasinghorse wears Yidįįłtoo.

 Māori

-Among the Māori people, men received tattoos on the entire face, while in women it was mostly restricted to the lips (kauwae) and chins.
-These tattoos were part of the initiation into adulthood and signified rank and status, as well as being considered beautiful.
+Among the Māori people, men traditionally received tattoos on the entire face, while in women it was mostly restricted to the lips (kauwae) and chins.
+These tattoos were traditionally part of the initiation into adulthood and signified rank and status, as well as being considered beautiful.